Customer engagement - moving beyond social

 And one of the most frequent questions you are likely to be asked is “if I order this now, when will it arrive, or can I get it by xxx date?”

-The key is ensuring that customer service is not creepy and invasive, but is offered as a genuine intention to help customers navigate to the products they are looking for, while also answering any other questions they might have.
+The key is ensuring that your online, real time customer service is not creepy and invasive, but is offered as a genuine level of service to help customers navigate to the products they are looking for, while also removing any other apparent barriers to completing their purchase.